microsoft/DeepSpeed/docs/code-docs/source/training.rst

 ============

-:func:`deepspeed.initialize` returns a *model engine* in its first argument of type ``DeepSpeedLight``.
+:func:`deepspeed.initialize` returns a *model engine* in its first argument of type :class:`DeepSpeedEngine`.
 This engine is used to progress training:

 .. code-block:: python